LoopKit/loopdocs/docs/faqs/app-translation.md

 We can add languages if a translator commits to take on that task.

-At lokalise, the language must be added first before translators have access it to that language.
+At lokalise, the language must be added first before translators have access to that language.
 Send a DM to Marion Barker with your request for a new language.